-The frequency $\omega$ of the backward radiation is upshifted \cite{esarey_pre1993,gelfer_prr2024}, denote the corresponding wavelength $\lambda=2\pi c/\omega$.
+The backward radiation frequency $\omega$ is upshifted \cite{esarey_pre1993,gelfer_prr2024}, denote its wavelength $\lambda=2\pi c/\omega$.
 For the particles in a bunch slice of thickness $d\lesssim\lambda$ oriented perpendicular to the laser propagation direction, their backward radiation interferes constructively.
 If the bunch thickness $L>\lambda$, then the emission from adjacent slices of thickness $d\sim\lambda$ interferes destructively and the total backward radiation depends on the longitudinal shape of the bunch.
-For example, the Gaussian shape provides exponential suppression of high frequencies with wavelengths $\lambda<L$ \cite{hartemann_pre2000}, while for the rectangular shape (uniform density for $0<x<L$) high frequencies are suppressed as $\propto \omega^{-2}$ \cite{gelfer_prr2024}.
+For example, for a Gaussian shape high frequencies with wavelengths $\lambda<L$ are suppressed exponentially \cite{hartemann_pre2000}, while for a rectangular shape (uniform density for $0<x<L$) as $\propto \omega^{-2}$ \cite{gelfer_prr2024}, see also \cite{pre_arxiv}.